Simple and tight device-independent security proofs: Introduction

-Device-independent cryptographic protocols aim at achieving an unprecedented level of security -- with guarantees that hold (almost) irrespective of the quality, or trustworthiness, of the complex physical devices used to implement the protocol~\cite{ekert2014ultimate}.
-Security in such protocols is based on the statistics observed by the honest parties when running the protocol, which allow them to decide whether the possibly faulty or even malicious devices used pose any security risk.
+The paradigm of device-independence offers an uncompromising solution to this conundrum.
+A cryptographic protocol is termed device-independent (DI) if its security guarantees hold irrespective of the quality, or trustworthiness, of the physical devices used to implement the protocol~\cite{mayers1998quantum, barrett2005no} (see~\cite{ekert2014ultimate} for a perspective article).
+Security in such protocols should be based only on the statistics observed by the honest parties executing the protocol.
+In other words, any execution of the protocol should contain a ``proof'' that the generated key is secure, a proof that remains valid as long as very mild assumptions on the physical devices used are satisfied (informally, that no information is exchanged between the users' and eavesdroppers' laboratories, arguably an unavoidable requirement).